 If you cannot find mangoes locally, add a tsp or two of dry mango powder called Amchur instead.

 Mint always adds to the freshness but is not an integral part of the dish.

-Before serving taste that the balance of spice, sweet and sour is perfectly balanced to your palate.
+Before serving, taste that the balance of spice, sweet, and sour is perfectly balanced for your palate.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.